CHAPTER 1

 b.
 Positivism attemps:

-c.
-Postmodernism uses qualitative and other research methods to understand consumer behavior.
+Postmodernism uses qualitative and other research methods to understand consumer

 Comprehensive consumer orientation